snags88/alt-reform/README.md

 When I looked at flux implementations like _Redux_, they had their own library called [Redux Form](http://redux-form.com/6.5.0/) for building forms.
 Hence, I decided to build a similar library that allows developers to build forms quickly with the basic functionality you would expect from web forms.

 > Note: this is different than the [`alt-form`](https://github.com/altjs/form) library implemented by the creator of Alt.js.
-This is a more updated version of working with forms using an Alt Store to track the form state.
+That library is no longer maintained and `alt-reform` is a more updated version of working with forms using an Alt Store to track the form state.

 ### How do I use Alt Reform?
 `alt-reform`constructs forms using 3 different parts: